 # 1: Treat it Like a Million Dollar Business

 The single biggest mistake most people in our industry make is they do not treat their business seriously, because they do not have much money invested in it.
-It’s easy to put your business on the back burner when you only have a few hundred dollars invested.
+It’s easy to put your business on the back burner when life gets in the way, when you only have a few hundred dollars invested.

 # 2: Get Plugged In